 The question is, is it the right time to buy now?
 I see a lot of investors asking this question.
 So let's take out our calculators and let the numbers speak for themselves.

-From here, we can see that JFC had good EPS and financials for the past 5 years.
+We can see that JFC had good EPS and financials for the past 5 years.
 They were able to maintain consistent growth on their revenues, net income, retained earnings and total inventory.
-Their cash & short-term investments took a slight dip but overall, they’re good to go.
-So now let’s see the income statements;
+Their cash & short-term investments took a slight dip but overall, they're good to go.

-With that said, JFC isn’t in a durable competitive advantage but is in a fiercely competitive industry based on its income statement.
-So let’s see what does the balance sheet say.
-Does it agree with what the income statements are saying?
-So let’s find out.
+With that said, JFC is in a fiercely competitive industry based on its income statement.

 The percentages derived here tells us the exact same message of the income statement.
 The only good thing I see here is the current ratio which averages above 100% and the ROE which is nearly 20%.